cerebro-data/okera-trino/README.md

 $ cd trino-server-400
 ```

+Follow the guide [here](https://trino.io/docs/current/installation/deployment.html) to set up Trino with the basic configuration and properties files for a local test installation.

-Copy the JAR into the Trino directory.
+Then, copy the JAR into the Trino directory.
 Set `$PROJECT_HOME` to where you build the connector above:

 ```